 NOTE: It is recommended to measure connecting rod big end axial play prior to remove connecting rod.
-Refer to INSPECTION below.
+Refer to CONNECTING ROD INSPECTION in this subsection.

 2. Remove connecting rod cap screws no. 4.

 1. Connecting rod screws

 NOTE: Before removing the connecting rod caps, mark them to remember the right position when reassembling.